What to tell the teacher and how to ease kids back in

 For a child who isn’t ready to ask to use the bathroom, work out a plan in advance.

-If they can use hand signals, work with the teacher ahead of time to arrange a signal they can use when she needs to go to the bathroom.
+If they can use hand signals, work with the teacher ahead of time to arrange a signal they can use when they need to go to the bathroom.
 If they’re not able to use signals, maybe for now there can be an understanding that they are allowed to go to the bathroom when they need to without asking permission.
 Make sure that they know where the bathroom is ahead of time, too.

 Make sure that your child’s teacher knows that you want to have an ongoing conversation about their progress.
 The teacher should feel free to contact you if they have questions, and you can tackle problem solving together.
 If your child is working with a treatment provider for SM, you can also put this person in touch with the teacher or the school as needed.